Coaching Certification Programs

 Some also secure training or professional development grants through their state or regional workforce development programs or vocational rehabilitation programs.
 Here is a proposal that you can share with your employer or potential funder.

-Most of our coach trainees are employed in youth serving roles (e.g., teacher, non-profit worker, juvenile justice worker, caseworker, therapist, etc.), are parents of adolescents, or caring community members who pursue our training for additional skills to better engage and support the adolescents in their networks.
+Most of our coach trainees are employed in youth-serving roles (e.g., teachers, nonprofit or juvenile justice workers, caseworkers, therapists), are parents of adolescents, or are community members seeking skills to better support young people.

 Student Success Coach